František Křižík: Biography

 His first experiments in Plzeň resulted in the invention in 1880 of the automatic electric arc lamp, the so-called "Plzen Lamp" which was displayed at the International Exposition of Electricity in Paris in 1881.
 This lamp, with self-adjusting brushes, won the gold medal from among 50 similar devices.
-Later he successfully defended his patent against Werner Siemens claim to have created it first.
+Later he successfully defended his patent against Werner von Siemens claim to have created it first.
 His lamps were successfully used in many cities for street lighting.
-The restored and fully functional patented arc lamp with automated electrode adjustment can be viewed at the Museum of Pilsen.
-In 1894, he designed an electric musical fountain illuminated by coloured lamps, one of the most popular attractions at the General National Exhibition in Lviv.
+The restored and fully functional patented arc lamp with automated electrode adjustment can be viewed at the Museum of Plzeň.

-In 1895 Křižík built one of first electromobiles in Austrian empire.

 In 1884 Křižík set up his own company building city lighting, tramway lines, street cars, power stations, and various electric equipment.
+In 1895, Křižík built one of first electromobiles in Austria-Hungary.